5 Tips to Improve Your Credit Score

 1. Check your credit score and your credit history

 “More and more credit card issuers are giving their customers access to their FICO scores.
-It’s a very good idea to use these tools periodically in order to know where your credit score stands,” says Michael Micheletti, Head of Corporate Communications for Freedom Financial Network.
+It’s a very good idea to use these tools periodically in order to know where your credit score stands,” says Michael Micheletti, Head of Corporate Communications for Freedom Debt Relief.
 “If you notice your score dropping, be sure to check your credit report to figure out the reasons why and dispute those reasons if they are inaccurate.”

 Getting copies of all three of your credit reports at annualcreditreport.com is a great place to start.
 You can access these reports for free once a year, per federal mandate (avoid other services offering a free credit report, as they may be scams).
 If you find any errors or inaccuracies on these reports, reach out to the lender and credit reporting agency to have the information corrected.

 When you look at your credit reports, you will also see “reason codes,” which help explain why you are scoring the way you are.
 Understanding why your score isn’t higher than you would like by looking up the reason code can give you clues on how to improve your credit score.

 Once that’s done, it’s crucial to remain in good standing with your creditors.

 How someone pays their bills is the most influential component of a FICO score.
 In fact, it accounts for 35 percent of the FICO score!
 It’s important to note that the score can penalize any evidence of late payments, but it can also reward evidence of good payment history as well.